-Figure 8. (a) Total diabatic heating rate in units of K-hour^{$\cdot 1$} along pressure levels for different grid spacings calculated as mean over all WCB trajectories.
-The lines with filled and empty markers represent simulations with parametrized and explicit convection, respectively.
-All simulations shown here use 1-moment cloud microphysics. (b-f) Same as (a) but for heating from individual processes.
+Figure 8. (a) Total diabatic heating rate (in units of $Kh^{-1}$ ) along pressure levels for different grid spacings calculated as the mean over all WCB trajectories.
+The lines with filled and empty markers represent simulations with parameterized and explicit convection, respectively.
+All simulations shown here use one-moment cloud microphysics. (b-f) Same as (a) but for heating from individual processes.